tschoulte/bikesharedata/README.md

 Furthermore, due to the program's CSV write functionality, if a user requests data and opens the CSV file, but then wishes to request more data and save it under the same filename without first closing the CSV file, the program will be unable to write to the file.
 Under normal circumstances, this would cause a program to crash due to a write error.
 However, my script is guarded against this behavior by checking if the file is open, and if it is, it prompts the user to close the file and click 'Enter' to resume the data write.

 <img src="Github Pages/Function 1/7.jpg" class="img-responsive" alt="">
-Finally, after the file has or has not been opened, the program automatically returns to the main menu.
+Finally, after the file has or has not been opened, the program automatically returns to the main menu. **All functions upon completion of exporting the data, return to the main menu automatically**

 **It is worth mentioning at this point in the introduction that the guards and functionality of this function are primary to the program.
 These functionaltiies will, from now onward, be skimmed over for the following functions.
 All further sections will share similar guards such as write protection, input-guards for strings, dates, and integers when prompted, and the ability to open files after the data export is complete.**